Peyton Manning: 1995 season

 Manning and the Vols opened the 1995 season with victories over East Carolina and SEC rival Georgia before heading off to Gainesville to face off against the rival Gators.
 Against Florida, he threw 326 yards and two touchdowns, leading the Vols to a 30–21 halftime lead.
 However, the Gators outscored the Vols 41–7 in the second half, winning 62–37.
-This was the Vols' only loss of the season, as they won their remaining eight regular season games, including a 41–14 win over rival Alabama.
+This was the Vols' only loss of the season, as they won their remaining eight regular season games, including a 41–14 win over rival Alabama, where Manning connected with wide receiver Joey Kent for a 80-yard touchdown on the Vols' first offensive play.
 The Vols defeated Ohio State by a score of 20–14 in the Citrus Bowl.
 The Vols ended the season ranked third, and he came in sixth place in Heisman Trophy voting.
 He finished his sophomore season 244 of 380 for 2,954 passing yards, 22 touchdowns, and four interceptions.

 1996 season

 The Vols opened the 1996 season ranked No. 2 behind Nebraska.
 However, after winning their first two games against UNLV and UCLA, the Vols again lost to Florida by a score of 35–29, with Manning throwing four interceptions.
+The Vols almost made a historic comeback on the Gators in the game, rallying the score to 35–29 before falling short.
 After winning their next four games, the Vols were defeated by Memphis, even though Manning threw 296 yards.
 The Vols won the rest of their games, including a 48–28 win in the Citrus Bowl over Northwestern, a game in which Manning threw 408 yards and four touchdowns; he was named the game's MVP.
 His 243 pass completions and 63.9% completion percentage led the SEC that year.
 He finished the 1996 season with 3,287 passing yards, 20 touchdowns, and 12 interceptions.
 He also came in eighth place in Heisman Trophy voting.
 Manning completed his degree in three years, a Bachelor of Arts in speech communication.
 He was predicted to be the top overall pick in the NFL draft, but announced his decision to stay at Tennessee for his senior year in an event at Thompson-Boling Arena.